Michael-Manning/GlDrawer/README.md

 Simple .net drawing and game creating interface.

 Inspired by the GDIDrawer by Simon Walker which is a .Net wrapper for GDI to make programming assignments more interesting for NAIT students.
-GLDrawer is a from-scratch creation using OpenGL4Csharp and Box2DNet.
+GLDrawer is a from-scratch creation using Gl3w, GLFW, STB, and Box2DNet.
 It is being made to contain all the features found in GDIDrawer, but with games in mind.

 Differences from GDIDrawer include:
 - Higher performance